MariaOsmala/TFBS/README.md

 -   analyse the difference between composite motif center and overlapping flanks of monomeric motifs aligned against the composite motif

--   contain commands to perform motif matching
+-   contain commands to perform motif matching.
+The matches of representative motifs used in Xie et al. (2025) in bed format (old_ID) can be downloaded from <https://a3s.fi/TFBS-project-public/MOODS_matches_human_hg38_representative.tar.bz>.
+Please see `Experiments/bed_to_bigbed.sh`.

 -   perform motif enrichment analysis at cell-type-specific candidate cis-regulatory elements (cCREs)